 If your child doesn't want to talk to you, let them know there are other people they can talk to and that you will always be there for them.

 It's also good for your child to know that there are many people who can help during a natural disaster.
 Talk about the roles a police officer, firefighter, ambulance officer, teacher, friend, neighbour, local doctor and any other support workers play in helping out during and after a disaster.

 Always remember to keep your conversation at the right level for your child's age, emotional maturity and level of understanding.

 You might also like to consider allowing your child to participate in or contribute to some part of the recovery stage – either in the family or the community – if appropriate.

 If you are developing an emergency plan for your house and family, include your child in the discussion.
 This can help them manage any anxiety they might have about emergencies from past experiences, or from what they have seen in the media.

 There are also some online resources that might help, including:

 - headspace (mental health support for young people aged 12 to 25)

 - Youth Disaster Recovery Network (mental health support for young people and their parents, teachers and friends)

-- Australian Red Cross (information on preparing for, managing and recovering from a natural disaster, including a free activity book to help kids prepare for an emergency)
+- Australian Red Cross (fact sheet on preparing for, managing and recovering from a natural disaster and a free activity book to help kids prepare for an emergency)

 Learn more here about the development and quality assurance of healthdirect content.